valory-xyz/ZK-ML-Verifier/SECURITY.md

 ## Supported Versions

-The following table shows which versions of `zkml` are currently being supported with security updates.
+The following table shows which versions of `ZK-ML-Verifier` are currently being supported with security updates.

 | Version | Supported          |
 |---------|--------------------|